 Forex Trading FAQ's

-iFOREX offers online trading for a wide range of financial assets, including Shares, Indices, Commodities and Currencies, in the forms of CFDs, Forex and Binary Options.
+iFOREX offers online trading for a wide range of financial assets, including Shares, Indices, Commodities and Currencies, in the forms of CFDs and Forex.
 In CFDs and Forex, investors have the ability to profit from the fluctuations in the price of a financial asset, by buying it cheap and selling it at a higher price or vice-a-versa.
 Most investors take advantage of the optional Leverage feature, which allows them to obtain large exposure for a relatively small initial deposit.
 The high degree of leverage that is obtainable in the trading of CFDs and Forex can work both against you as well as for you.

 - What is a CFD?